FAIRmat-NFDI/pynxtools/README.md

 ![](https://img.shields.io/pypi/v/pynxtools)
 ![](https://coveralls.io/repos/github/FAIRmat-NFDI/pynxtools/badge.svg?branch=master)

-`nexusustils` is a tool designed for making your experimental data FAIR.
+`pynxtools` is a tool designed for making your experimental data FAIR.
 It allows to develop ontologies and to create ontological instances based on the [NeXus format](https://www.nexusformat.org/).

 # Installation